newt0/gatsbybootcamp-transcription/18.Dynamic Pages from Contentful/chapter18.md

-Now that your list of blog posts is populated from Contentful, we want to make sure we're generating pages for each of those posts.
+Now that your list of blog posts is populated from `Contentful`, we want to make sure we're generating pages for each of those posts.
 Right now, if we click on them, we get nothing.
 And that's a problem.
 So in this video, we're going to accomplis`<h2>` things.